Engraving Metal with a Laser

 How can a cutting laser be used for laser engraving?

 A cutting laser allows the user total control when it comes to beam intensity, duration and heat output, meaning that it can be manipulated to work with different materials and for different processes.

-While the laser cutting and laser engraving processes are similar, they do have important differences.
+While the cutting and engraving processes are similar, they do have important differences.
 First and foremost, laser cutting involves cutting into a material, whether to trim down its size or create shapes.
-Laser engraving, on the other hand, concerns leaving a deep mark on a material, often used for things such as barcodes on items.
+Engraving with lasers on the other hand, concerns leaving a deep mark on a material, often used for things such as barcodes on items.

 The difference between the actual conducting of the physical processes themselves comes down to the laser lens.
 For the laser engraving process, you will find that the laser lens is shorter, which provides a finer and more precise spot size.
 Due to this, the quality of the engraving is increased.